OmarMahmoud94/devops-assignment/notes.md

 ### 4) Resilience
-to acheive reselience i need to make a pv and pbc objects and attch it to EFS. and that needs efs csi driver which is not installed on the cluster i used.
+to acheive reselience i need to make a pv and pvc objects and attch it to EFS. and that needs efs csi driver which is not installed on the cluster i used.

 ### 5) Expose out of cluster
 Finally I configure an application load balancer ingress which provisions new aws alb to redirect its traffic to the Nodeport service and finally to the pod.